just-donate/SoftwareEngineering-WS2025-just-donate/README.md

 4. API Routes Explanation
 ─────────────────────────────────────────────────────────────

-Below is a detailed explanation of every API route:
+Below is a detailed explanation of every API route, also available in the backend over [Swagger UI](https://just-donate-api-556297337052.europe-west3.run.app/api-docs/swagger-ui)

 ────────────────────────────
 Authentication Routes